endojs/Exo/README.md

-# Agoric Cryptoeconomy Wallet App
+# Agoric's Pledger - Pluggable, Personal, Promise-based Ledger

 **NOTE: Experimental and certainly not ready for production!**

-This is a graphical desktop app that manages the [Agoric](https://agoric.com) client, on Linux, MacOS, or Windows (currently only under Windows Subsystem for Linux).
+This is a graphical desktop app that manages the [Agoric](https://agoric.com) client, on Linux, MacOS, or Windows.

 Sorry, there are not any other instructions yet.